SCU-CSEN346/Beyond-Flesch/README.md

 Identified that the allennlp and rational_activations packages are incompatible with modern PyTorch versions and cannot be installed.
 To resolve this, extracted the ScalarMix module directly from the AllenNLP repository and refactored it into a standalone, dependency-free module for our project.
 Also adapted the codebase from Gombert et al., which was originally designed for USMLE-style regression tasks, to work with the ScienceQA dataset.
 This involved writing data parsing and preprocessing code for ScienceQA including grade-level labeling and class balancing, converting the model from regression to classification by replacing MSE loss with cross-entropy loss, simplifying the architecture from two regression heads with two ScalarMix modules down to a single classification head with one ScalarMix, and replacing the Rational activation function with ReLU since the original Rational implementation was unavailable.

 **Maneesha — Modeling, Evaluation & Analysis (`logistic-regression/`, Steps 6–11)**
 Built the full modeling and evaluation pipeline on top of the Step 1-5 feature matrices.
 Implemented multinomial logistic regression with `SelectKBest` feature selection across three configurations (STATIC/PROMPT/COMBO), ran macro-F1 and per-class evaluation, and added 1,000-sample bootstrap significance testing.
-Results show COMBO improves over STATIC by +0.0116 macro-F1 and is statistically significant (p=0.031), while PROMPT-only underperforms.
-Added zero-shot/few-shot Gemma-7B baselines and performed univariate F-test feature importance analysis.
-Out-of-domain generalization experiments (including OneStopEnglish) are queued for the next phase.
-Packaged final results into reproducible tables, figures, model JSON outputs, and logs under `logistic-regression/results/`.
+Expanded runs across prompt metrics from Gemma-7B, Llama-2-7B, Llama-2-13B, and Mistral-7B, with best COMBO performance currently at 0.8416 macro-F1 (Mistral-7B prompt metrics).
+Added model-specific output packaging (`results/by_prompt_model/{model}/...`) plus separate Step 6 and Step 7+ notebooks for easier reruns.
+Out-of-domain generalization experiments (including OneStopEnglish / UniversalCEFR) are deferred to S3.

 ---